danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 Found 10 movies (callback #2)
 ```

-This happens because the database now has data, which means that both completion
+This happens because the database now has data, which means that both completions
-calls will return 10 movies.
+return movies.

-Now, go ahead and **KILL THE INTERNET CONNECTION**, then call `getTopRatedMovies`
+Now, kill your Internet connection and call `getTopRatedMovies` instead of
-instead of `getTopGrossingMovies` (Alamofire will cache the previous result).
-If
+`getTopGrossingMovies` (Alamofire will cache the previous result).
+If you run the
-you run the app again, the output should be:
+app again, the output should be:

 ```
 Found 10 movies (callback #1)
 ERROR: The Internet connection appears to be offline.
 ```

-This happens because the database data can still be loaded, while the api cannot
+This happens because the database data can still be loaded, while the api can't
 be called since the Internet connection is dead.

 We now have an app with offline support, that only refreshes its data whenever a
 call to the api provides new data.
-All we had to do was to change two lines that
+All we had to do was change two lines that
-determines which service implementation we use.
+determine which service implementation we use.

 ## Step 11 - Retry failing requests